 - These pumps are also used to collect faunas samples from sediment.

 - They are sometimes used in wastewater treatment plants if a small head is required.

 - It is also used in deep-sea mining.

 - Also, it is used in the recovery of archaeological artifacts & many more.

-- Sometimes used in an aquarium to pumps water to filter.
+- Sometimes used in an aquarium to pump water to filter.